Communities begin ‘massive clean-up’ after flooding from Storm Bert

 A new yellow rain warning in a north west area of the Scottish Highlands has been issued by the forecaster until 11.59pm on Monday, with 50mm to 70mm of rainfall and snow melt expected to cause flooding.

-London Northwestern Railway said no rail services would operate through Northampton due to the River Nene bursting its banks.

-Great Western Railways warned passengers not to travel as it suspended services on all key routes because of flooding and fallen trees.
+London Northwestern Railway said no rail services would operate through Northampton due to the River Nene bursting its banks and Great Western Railways warned passengers not to travel as it suspended services on all key routes.

 Transport for Wales said all services between Pontypridd and Treherbert, Aberdare and Merthyr Tydfil are currently cancelled with disruption expected throughout Monday.

-Services between Lancaster and Barrow-in-Furness in Lancashire will not run until Friday due to heavy flooding, with rail replacement transport extending journey times by up to an hour.
+Services between Lancaster and Barrow-in-Furness in Lancashire will not run until Friday because of heavy flooding.

-Fire crews rescued 57 children and one adult from school bus after it became stranded in flood water on Eckington Bridge in Worcestershire on Monday morning, Hereford and Worcester Fire and Rescue Service said.
+Fire crews rescued 57 children and one adult from school bus after it became stranded in flood water on Eckington Bridge in Worcestershire on Monday, Hereford and Worcester Fire and Rescue Service said.

-West Mercia Police said officers were investigating an incident circulating on social media showing a tractor driving through flood water in Tenbury Wells, Worcestershire, on Sunday, allegedly causing damage to local premises.
+West Mercia Police said they were investigating an incident circulating on social media, in which a tractor drove through flood water in Tenbury Wells on Sunday, allegedly damaging nearby premises.

+Louise Preston, 20, who co-owns pottery shop Pitter Potter in the town, said it had been “heart-warming” to see the “community spirit” in the clean up efforts.

+She said the business had lost a window, adding: “We’ve had police support officers down, the firemen were marvellous yesterday, Tesco has been giving people free cleaning materials.

 Some areas saw more than 130mm of rain in 24 hours on Sunday.